soccertrack/funfacts/README.md

 ### 02. Dot notation and Bracket notation can access/mutate property the same way

-In JavaScript, you have two primary methods to access and modify properties of an object: dot notation and bracket notation.
+In JavaScript, you have two primary methods to access and modify properties of an object: `dot notation` and `bracket notation`.

 Dot notation is straightforward and direct, suitable when the key is known in advance.
 It offers a slight performance advantage due to its directness.
 On the other hand, bracket notation provides more flexibility, allowing keys to be determined dynamically at runtime, making it the preferred choice in such cases.